Derr0-MN/Derr0/README.md

 I am passionate about cybersecurity because I enjoy solving complex problems and protecting systems from evolving threats.
 My goal is to become a skilled Cybersecurity Analyst with expertise in threat detection, incident response, and vulnerability assessment.

-## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|